boynton/api/README.md

 # api
 An HTTP-oriented API design and prototyping tool.

-This tool can read and write several API description formats, generate concise summaries, as well as working code in several languages.
+This tool can read and write several API description formats, generate concise summaries.

 ## Installation